Can A Home Be Sold After A Failed Inspection in [market_city]

 Repair vs. Sell As-Is: Which Is Right for You?

-How quickly and efficiently your North Carolina home sells depends on whether you repair or sell it as-is following a failed inspection.
-To make this decision, compare the financial and time costs of repairs against the sale price.
-Repairing minor concerns in the inspection report may raise the property’s marketability, desirability, and price.
-Repairing old wiring or roof damage can improve buyer impressions and home appearance.
+How quickly and easily you sell your North Carolina home depends on whether you fix or sell as-is after a failed inspection.
+To do that, look at the costs of repairs, time, and money, versus the sale price.
+Addressing the minor issues highlighted in the inspection report can increase the property’s appeal, desirability, and value.
+Buyer impressions and the look of the home can be improved by fixing old wiring or roof damage.

 At Wake County Home Buyers, we buy houses in Garner and the surrounding areas, providing homeowners with a fast and hassle-free selling experience.